egirsova/egirsova.github.io/_posts/2016-01-15-objectivec-linked-list-implementation.md

+---
+layout: post
+title: "Objective-C Implementation of a Linked List"
+date: 2016-01-15
+---

 # Simple Objective-C Implementation of a Linked List

 In prepping for a couple of technical interviews I decided that I needed to come up with an implementation of a singly linked list that was not overwhelmingly robust and that could be coded in a matter of minutes.